Types of Contact Lenses and their advantages & Disadvantages

 Hard Contact Lenses

-Hard contact lenses are often referred to rigid, gas permeable lenses (RGP for short) and are not made of water such as soft contact lenses.
+Hard contact lenses are often referred to as rigid, gas permeable lenses (RGP for short) and are not made of water such as soft contact lenses.

 Do not be put off by this fact though, despite being made up of plastics and other materials they still maintain good comfort over the eye.